-The Partnership is a leading provider of midstream natural gas and NGL services in the United States.
-The Partnership is engaged in the business of gathering, compressing, treating, processing and selling natural gas, storing, fractionating, treating, transporting and selling NGLs and NGL products and storing and terminaling refined petroleum products and crude oil.
-It operates through two divisions: the Natural Gas Gathering and Processing division and the Logistics and Marketing division.
+We are the sole member of Targa Resources GP LLC, which is the general partner of the Partnership.
+Through our control of the Partnership, we are a leading provider of midstream natural gas and NGL services in the United States.
+We are engaged in the business of gathering, compressing, treating, processing and selling natural gas and storing, fractionating, treating, transporting and selling NGLs and NGL products.
+We operate through two divisions: the Natural Gas Gathering and Processing division and the NGL Logistics and Marketing division.
+Our interests in the Partnership consist of the following: